 - Results from blood and urine tests

-One thing that makes disability coverage unique is that insurers consider your job when assessing your disability risk.
+One thing that makes disability coverage unique is that insurers consider your job when assessing your risk of disability.
 This is done for two reasons.

-First, some jobs are more susceptible to injury or illness.
+First, some jobs are more susceptible to injury or illness than others.
 Police officers, firefighters, construction workers, and manufacturing workers are more likely to get injured on the job than, say, your typical office worker.

-Insurers also assess how specialized a job is.
-The more difficult it is to do a job with certain injuries or illnesses, the more the insurance company might have to pay in benefits.
+Second, insurers also assess how specialized a job is.
+The more difficult it is to perform a job with certain injuries or illnesses, the more the insurance company may have to pay in benefits.
 For example, an office worker who becomes confined to a wheelchair may return to their regular job at some point.
 The same can’t be said for a surgeon or a mechanic, which are both highly specialized in their own right.

-Insurance companies classify jobs based on the hazards of the work and the difficulty in returning to work.
-Occupation classes are based upon a job's duties, not on the job title.
+Insurance companies classify jobs based on the hazards of the work you do and the difficulty in returning to work after a disability.
+These occupation classes are based on a job's duties, not on the job title.
 If an individual has multiple or part-time occupations, the occupation classification will be determined by the occupation with the greatest risk.

-Income.
 Disability insurance benefits are based on a percentage of your income.
 The more you earn, the more benefits you will be able to collect if you become disabled.
 As a result, high-income earners present a greater financial risk to the insurance company.

-Location.
-Where you live can impact your risk.
-Insurers consider the regulations, claims history, and living costs in your state of residence.
+Where you live can also impact your risk of disability.
+Insurance companies consider the regulations, claims history, and living costs in your state of residence.

-Long term disability insurance protects people who are affected for an extended period.
-It covers serious injuries and illnesses that limit or prevent a person from working for several months or years, even permanently.
+Long-term disability coverage protects the income of people affected by disabilities for an extended period.
+It covers serious injuries and illnesses that limit or prevent a person from working for several months or years — even permanently.

 Benefits end once you’ve recovered from a disability up to a maximum benefit period.
 This period can be a set number of years, such as 10 years.
 You can also purchase policies that will pay up to age 65.

-You can purchase long term disability insurance through a group plan or by getting your own individual policy.
-It is more expensive than short term disability.
-But it offers greater protection.
+You can purchase long-term disability insurance through a group plan or by getting your own individual policy.
+It is more expensive than short-term disability, but it offers much better protection.

-Long term disability policies typically replace between 60 to 80 percent of your income.
-Many policies even replace income lost in the event you have to take a lower-paying job due to an injury or illness.
+Long-term disability policies typically replace between 60 to 80 percent of your income.
+Many policies even replace the income that is lost if you have to take a lower-paying job due to an injury or illness.

-The Social Security disability insurance (SSDI) program is administered by the Social Security Administration.
+SSDI is a government program administered by the Social Security Administration.
 Like the other types of coverage discussed above, SSDI pays benefits in the event a disability prevents you from working.

 - You must have worked in jobs covered by Social Security.